2blam/HK-Geo-referenced-Public-Facility-Data/README.md

 I used macro [7] to process all the data files.

-#Post-processing the csv files
+#Post-processing scripts for csv files
-A python script (inside Scripts folder) was developed for
+A number of python scripts (inside scripts folder) were created for
 - check the encoding of all public facility data csv files (Note: all the csv files are encoded in UTF-16-LE)
 - check the common and unique column names among all csv files
-- combine all the csv file into a signl excel file Please check the program comment for more details.
+- combine all the csv file into a signl excel / csv file
+- for each public facility, check which constituency area it belongs to and add new property CACODE to store the corresponding information

+Note: there is an error in LIBRARY_LCSD_20131213.csv.
+Please check README.txt in csv_files_err_fixed.zip

+For more details, please check the program comments.

 #Alternative solution to download the data file